 How to care for a Dracaena

-Dracaena's are easy plants, but there are a few things you need to remember when taking care of one.
-In this post I'm going to talk about some essential aspects of taking care of a Dracaena and some mistakes I have made to help you avoid those mistakes.
+Dracaenas are easy plants, but there are a few things you need to remember when taking care of one.
+In this post, we're going through some essential aspects of taking care of a Dracaena and some mistakes we've personally made to help you avoid those mistakes.

-When it comes to watering, the Dracaena might be one of the most laid back plants you can imagine.
+When it comes to watering, the Dracaena might be one of the easiest plants you can imagine.
 When comparing the water needs, it's very similar to a succulent.
-Dracaena's need very little water and too much water will actually harm them.
-So when you're watering the Dracaena you want to let the soil dry out in between waterings and when you do water them, do it throroughly.
+Dracaenas need very little water and too much water will actually harm them.
+So when you're watering the Dracaena you want to let the soil dry out in between waterings.
+When you do water them, do it throroughly.
 However, make sure no excess water stays behind in the pot.
 A pot with draining holes would be ideal in this situation, but if you don't have one, just water it a little bit less.

 Overwatering the plant will cause the leaves to yellow and brown and fall off.
 Luckily this happens quickly, so you will know quite quickly that you've overwatered the plant.
 When this happens, try to get rid of the moisture and wait with further watering.

 Placing the plant in a room with poor air circulation will cause black spots to appear the the leaves.
-This is a pretty tough thing to get rid of, so I ended up cutting all of the leaves off.
-It was a very sad moment, but since then the plant seems to be doing better.
+This is a pretty tough thing to get rid of.
+If it's not going away by itself, a way to get rid of it is by cutting all of the leaves off.
+It's a sad thing to do, because you can't use those leaves for propagation anymore, but at least the pest will be gone.
 Keep the plant in a larger room, like the living room, where people are a lot of the time and fresh air from outside can come in.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, let me know on Instagram or Twitter and I'll do my best to help you.Posted on: November 29th, 2019 Last updated on: May 13th, 2020
+If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: November 29th, 2019 Last updated on: May 13th, 2020